zulip/zulip/templates/zerver/help/move-content-to-another-topic.md

 When messages are moved, Zulip's [permanent links to messages in context](/help/link-to-a-message-or-conversation#get-a-link-to-a-specific-message) will automatically redirect to the new location of the message.
-[Muted topics](/help/mute-a-topic) are automatically migrated when all messages after a certain point are moved, or an entire topic is moved.
+[Muted topics](/help/mute-a-topic) are automatically migrated when an entire topic is moved.

 Organizations can [configure](/help/configure-who-can-edit-topics) which [roles](/help/roles-and-permissions) have permission to modify topics.
 See the